ascend4/ascend4/A4SQP.md

   imposing an artificial absolute decrease floor on otherwise valid steps.
 - Triangular Hessian storage passed to HiGHS must be reconstructed carefully when computing model-predicted objective values.
+- A4SQP's objective derivative path must use ASCEND's reverse derivative call in the same way as the constraint Jacobian path; otherwise some nonlinear objective-only or mixed NLP cases produce invalid QP data.
+- Leaving `safeeval` enabled by default in A4SQP was stricter than IPOPT's corresponding path and caused spurious presolve derivative failures on `jannson3.a4c`; the default is now aligned with IPOPT's non-safe evaluation path.

 Recent constrained-solver stabilization work: